GRCHive/grchive/README.dev.md

 - `mkdir /srv/nfs/gitea && chown -R $(whoami) /srv/nfs/gitea`
 - `cd $SRC`
 - `bazel run //devops/docker/nfs:nfs-server`
-- `docker run -v /srv/nfs/gitea:/srv/nfs/gitea --name nfssrv --privileged -p 2049:2049 bazel/devops/docker/nfs:nfs-server`
+- `docker run -v /srv/nfs/gitea:/srv/nfs/gitea --rm --name nfssrv --privileged --network c3p0 bazel/devops/docker/nfs:nfs-server`

 Retrieve the IP address and then create an NFS volume in Docker for future use.

-- `export NFS_IP=$(docker inspect -f '{{ .NetworkSettings.IPAddress }}' nfssrv)`
+- `export NFS_IP=$(docker inspect -f '{{ .NetworkSettings.Networks.c3p0.IPAddress }}' nfssrv)`
 - `docker volume create --driver local --opt type=nfs --opt o=vers=4,addr=$NFS_IP,rw --opt device=:/ gitea-nfsvolume`

-If the NFS port is already bound (2049), stop the NFS service on your local machine.
 You may need to run `sudo modprobe nfs` to get this step to work; alternatively, you can try to start and then stop the NFS service on your machine.

 ### Gitea

 - `cd $SRC`
 - `bazel run //devops/docker/gitea:gitea`
-- `docker run --network host --name gitea --mount source=gitea-nfsvolume,target=/data bazel/devops/docker/gitea:gitea`
+- `docker run --network c3p0 --rm --name gitea --mount source=gitea-nfsvolume,target=/data bazel/devops/docker/gitea:gitea`
+- Set `GITEA_HOST` to be the result of `docker inspect -f '{{.NetworkSettings.Networks.c3p0.IPAddress}}' gitea`.

 At this point, we will need to create the initial admin user and obtain the access token that we will use throughout the rest of our apps.
 Run